 Behnisch Architekten + Transsolar

-Aedes Architecture Forum and the Institute for Foreign Relations (Institut für Auslandsbeziehungen) invited Behnisch Architekten to design an exhibition to showcase their architecture work.
-However, Behnisch was interested in the theme climate responsive design and asked if we would like to collaborate.
-The exhibition not only intensified our relation to the Behnisch office and Frank Ockert (a designer specializing in architecture and communication graphics), but also forced us to reflect on our typical project approach.
+Aedes Architecture Forum and the Institute for Foreign Relations (IfA) invited Behnisch Architekten to design an exhibition to showcase their architecture work.
+However, Behnisch was interested in the theme climate responsive design and asked if we would collaborate.
+The exhibition not only intensified our relation to the Behnisch office and Frank Ockert (architecture and communication graphics), but also forced us to reflect on our typical project approach.
 From that point on, we began to focus more on the human experience within the built environment instead of focusing only on its technical systems.
 Ultimately, a building which manages to delight its occupants is one that is treasured by all.
 The exhibition opened in 2006 and traveled around the world in two versions until 2016.

 green architecture for the future